 Southern Connecticut State University's mission is to provide exemplary graduate and undergraduate education in the liberal arts and professional disciplines.
 As an intentionally diverse and comprehensive university, Southern is committed to academic excellence, access, social justice, and service for the public good.
-SCSU enrolls approximately 9,300 full and part- time undergraduates and graduate students.
-SCSU has approximately 2,400 students who live on campus in nine residence halls and townhouse apartments.
-The educational enterprise of Southern consists of 420 talented full-time faculty, and 537 devoted full-time staff members along with 627 part-time faculty and 108 part- time-staff.
-Southern Connecticut State University is a studentcentered institution which regards student success as its highest priority.
+SCSU enrolled approximately 8,889 full and part- time undergraduates and graduate students.
+SCSU had approximately 1848 students who lived on campus in nine residence halls and townhouse apartments.
+The educational enterprise of Southern consisted of 409 talented full-time faculty, and 514 devoted full-time staff members.
+Southern Connecticut State University is a student-centered institution which regards student success as its highest priority.

-In an effort to fulfill our mission and provide optimum an environment for learning, Southern Connecticut State University (SCSU) is committed to creating a campus free of sexual violence.
-The University continues to dedicate significant resources to become more knowledgeable of best practices; understand our current climate; comply with federal, state and CSCU Board of Regents laws and policies; increase awareness and streamline processes for reporting; promote victim support services; evaluate and enhance our systems of response, investigation and adjudication; and, educate faculty, staff and students on prevention and intervention initiatives.
+In an effort to fulfill our mission and provide an optimum environment for learning, Southern Connecticut State University (SCSU) is committed to creating a campus free of sexual violence.
+The University continues to dedicate significant resources to become more knowledgeable of best practices; understand our current climate; comply with federal, state and CSCU Board of Regents laws and policies; increase awareness and streamline processes for reporting; promote victim support services; evaluate and enhance our systems of response, investigation and adjudication; and educate faculty, staff and students on prevention and intervention initiatives.
 Through these efforts it is our goal to create a campus environment where every member of our community understands his/her role to reduce, and ultimately eliminate, sexual violence at Southern.